JordanSekky/ocr_episode_matcher/README.md

 - `--show <name>` - Show name to search in TheTVDB (will prompt for selection if multiple matches)
 - `--show-id <id>` - Direct TheTVDB show ID (faster, no search needed)
 - `--no-confirm` - Skip confirmation prompts (useful for batch processing)
+- `--prompt-size <bytes>` - For files larger than this size, prompt for production code manually if OCR fails
 ### Examples

 **Using show name:**